Estate Planning

 An estate plan is a vital tool to ensure your assets will be disposed of according to your wishes when the time comes.

 While many think estate planning is just for the wealthy, it can benefit anyone, whether they are leaving behind millions in assets or just a vacation home.
 At some point, everyone should give serious thought to their estate plan.
-Not only could taking these steps save your family hundreds of thousands in federal estate taxes, but also protect the relationships you cherish the most by clearly detailing how these assets should be passed on according to your wishes.
+For larger estates, implementing these strategic steps can help minimize potential federal estate tax exposure while protecting the relationships you cherish most by clearly detailing exactly how your assets should be distributed according to your wishes.

 The rationale for creating an estate plan is often motivated by a desire to provide financial assistance to dependents and heirs.
 Money can be a blessing or a curse.
 Just as lottery winners often end up arguably worse off down the road, an inheritance can cause more problems than it solves.
 Every situation is unique, but sometimes it makes sense to structure a trust for an inheritance in such a way that a child or grandchild inherits one third at ages 30, 35, and 40 rather than all at once.
-However, if a trust is set up to accomplish this, we would always recommend to consult with an estate attorney, because once you force distribution from a protected entity such as a trust you will lose the protection from law suits and divorce that the trust provides for the assets it holds.
+Because asset protection rules vary significantly based on whether a trust is revocable or irrevocable, working alongside an estate attorney is essential.
+If you are utilizing a trust structured specifically for asset protection, forcing distributions can inadvertently strip away those legal safeguards, exposing the distributed assets to lawsuits or divorce proceedings.

 So how is it done?